-Employee use of Gymnasium and other Facilities:
+Employee use of Hodson Fitness Center and other Facilities:

-Before an employee can use the Gambrill Gymnasium, the individual must complete a 15-minute orientation session.
+Before an employee can use the Hodson Fitness Center, the individual must complete a 15-minute orientation session.
 This orientation acquaints the employee with the equipment and provides guidance on hours of availability and other applicable information.
-The gymnasium is not normally available for use during the summer months.
-To check the availability of the gym, contact the Athletics Department.
+The fitness center is not available during limited hours in the summer months.
+To check the availability of the center, contact the Athletics Department.

 The Huntsinger Aquatics Center is open year-round for employees.
-In the fall, a "bubble" is placed over the outdoor pool for temperature and environmental control.
-The bubble is removed in the spring.
-The pool can be enjoyed outdoors all summer.
 To see the current schedule, check with the Aquatics Department.